bootique/bootique-jcache/README.md

 # bootique-jcache

-Integration of JCache caching provider with Bootique.
+Integration of JCache caching API with Bootique.
 Provides injectable CacheManager.

-Does not bundle a JCache provider.
-You will need to include a provider of your choice on the classpath of your application, such as EhCache, Hazelcast, etc.
+`bootique-jcache` **does not** bundle a JCache provider.
+You will need to explicitly include a provider of your choice on the classpath of your application, such as EhCache, Hazelcast, etc.